 If the directories are not in your current path, you can provide the path along with a directory name.

 Suppose we have an empty directory named test located inside Documents, the command should look like the following.

 If you have non-empty directories, you have to use the -r option in rm command as follows.
 This will delete all the files and sub-directories inside the directory.

-If the directory is not in your current path you have to provide it along with directory name as we did in case of removing files.
+If the directory is not in your current path you have to provide it along with the directory name as we did in case of removing files.

-In case the directory is a write-protected, you will be prompted to confirm its deletion.
+In case the directory is write-protected, you will be prompted to confirm its deletion.
 To suppress the confirmation, use the -f option along with -d or -r option (-rf or -dr).

-How to delete directories with rmdir command
+How to delete directories with the rmdir command

 For instance, I have tried to delete the non-empty directory and got the error as shown in the following screenshot.

-All the above examples also work with rmdir command.
+All the above examples also work with the rmdir command.
 Therefore, we will not go into detail here.